 The first Oculus Quest made use of dual 1440 x 1600 resolution OLED displays (one for each eye), but the Quest 2 opts for a single LCD panel, split so as to display an 1832 x 1920 pixel resolution per eye.
 That’s about 50 percent sharper than the original, and while we’d usually prefer the richness of an OLED display, we hardly missed it here.
-LCD also opens up an improved refresh rate of 90Hz to developers, compared to the original Quest’s 72Hz.
+LCD also opens up an improved refresh rate of 90Hz to developers, compared to the original Quest’s 72Hz - with an experimental feature bumping it up to 120Hz.
 Where supported, it will be a notably smoother experience.

 The motion controllers themselves have seen some small improvements too.
 Now available in white, they offer more room to rest your thumb during play, making them easier to hold for longer sessions.
 Each has a baton-like handle, including triggers for your forefingers and grips, as well as facial buttons and movement sticks for your thumbs.
 A strap keeps the controllers from flying free from your hand, while a plastic ring surrounds your thumbs, housing the near-invisible LEDs that allow the headset to track your hands’ and arms’ movements.